dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 measuring the models internal states in detail.
 Finally, we'll go over some related work, and present final experiments.

-# Measuring Nullability Understanding Externally
+# Measuring Nullability Understanding Externally\AT{Externally = token-level?} {#sec:bench}

-We begin with a "skyline" estimate of model understanding of nullability (a la @fengBinding2024), first measure how well different models can understand the concept.
-We have the model complete simple programs that require an understanding of nullability.
+We begin with a "skyline" estimate of model understanding of nullability (a la @feng24binding).
+We measure how well different models can understand the concept.
+To do this, we have the model complete simple partial programs that require an understanding of nullability.
 We refer to this suite of programs as `NullabilityEval`.

-To test these models for nullability understanding, we constructed 15 partial program tests.
 For example,

 *Test 4*:
 ```python